Fluesopp/BetterBis/README.md

 ### Supports
 All classes and spec's since version 2.1
+Currently support up to T8

 ### Disclamer
 If you don't agree with the list, its the list i follow.
 I have been looking at different lists and they all are different.
+There may be errors to the lists, but should be tested.